-To ensure students retain a broad, balanced and ambitious curriculum at Key Stage 4 all students are expected to select a Humanity and a Language.
+To ensure students retain a broad, balanced, and ambitious curriculum at Key Stage 4 all students are expected to select a Humanity and a Language.
 This combination of subjects ensures students develop a wide range of skills and attributes.
 It also ensures students have access to the widest range of options post 16.
 Students who achieve a grade 5 or above in Core subjects plus a Humanity and a Language will have successfully achieved the English Baccalaureate (please refer to the options booklet for more information).

 Please select either History or Geography.
-If you wish to take History and Geography you can select the second

-humanity in the free option choice section.
+If you wish to take History and Geography you can select the second humanity in the free option choice section.

 Geography History

+rench er Coerick

 Please select either French or Spanish.

+French

-French Spanish
+Spanish

 If you wish to request to be disapplied from studying a Language, please tick this box.
-Please record the subject you would like to study in its place by selecting three subjects in the free options selection below.
 Please briefly explain why you would no longer wish to study a Language at KS 4

-Free Option Choices

-Please select in order of preference

-If you wish to do Separate Sciences, you must choose this as one of your Free Option Choices.

-Only select a third option if you are requesting to be disapplied from studying a language
+- Free Option Choices - Please select in order of preference - If you wish to do Separate Sciences, you must choose this as one of your Free Option Choices. - Only select a third option if you are requesting to be disapplied from studying a language

 1

 2

 3

 Reserve choice

 I feel unable to make my choices and would like to request an interview: (please tick)

 Signed (student)

 Signed (parent/carer)